h-m-s/telnet-honeypot/README.md

 The -v option ensures the host docker socket is mounted as a volume to the container.

-Full disclosure: The security of this has been questioned!
-Please be aware of the consequences of mounting the socket as such, and be sure to never run this on a host system that may contain personal or sensitive information.
+Full disclosure: The security of this is questionable at best, and setting up TLS is recommended.
+Please be aware of the possible consequences of mounting the socket as such, and be sure to never run this on a host system that may contain personal or sensitive information.
-It is, in my opinion, highly unlikely that an attacker could escape from the container, but precautions should always be taken!

 The -p option publishes the port the telnet server needs to communicate through.